Eadgyth/Programming-Editor/README.md

 <a href="https://eadgyth.github.io/Programming-Editor/">here</a>.
 <p>
 REQUIREMENTS FOR TESTING<br>
-An executable jar of the program is found in the folder "JarAndPreferences".
-The jar should be kept in the same directory as the prefs.properties file.
-"JarAndPreferences" can be also downloaded
+An executable jar of the program as well as a properties file is found in the folder "JarAndPreferences".
+The jar should be kept in the same directory as the properties file.
+"JarAndPreferences" can also be downloaded
 <a href="https://github.com/Eadgyth/Programming-Editor/releases">here</a>.
 <p>
 Running (and compiling) the program requires Java 8.
 Running it using Java 9 (or 10) causes some